What is a chargeback?

 • An ATM failed to dispense cash but debited your account

 Chargebacks only apply to card payments made with a bunq Credit Card or Debit Card (Mastercard).
-The following payment types are not eligible for a chargeback:
+The following are not eligible:

 • Bank transfers